Facing the German Autobahn: A Guide to Driving in Germany

 Gas is incredibly expensive in Europe, so many cars will be diesel, which you will readily find at gas stations.

 German Autobahn Rules

-As I mentioned above, the slower lanes are on the right and faster lanes on the left.
-However, I’ve noticed in the United States, that in some regions anyway, there tend to be quite a few slow drivers that just stay in the fast lanes.
-As a result, there’s sometimes faster drivers in the “slow lanes” that will pass you by.
+As I mentioned above, the slower lanes are on the right, and the faster lanes are on the left.
+However, I’ve noticed in some regions of the United States, there tend to be quite a few slow drivers that stay in the fast lanes.
+As a result, sometimes faster drivers in the “slow lanes” will pass you by.

 Not all parts of the German autobahn have no speed limit.
 Watch for the speed limit signs and follow them closely.
 Certain areas do have restrictions.
 In the areas with no speed limit (you’ll see the sign above), I suggest that you keep an eye behind you.
 Slower drivers in fast lanes will not end well if you don’t get out of the way.

 I thought driving in Germany was very straightforward.
 However, my cousin lives there, so we could use Google maps on her phone to help us get around.
 For rental cars, there is an option to include navigation.
 However, according to my cousin, the one time she and her friends did this, it was no help.
 I’d suggest that you go prepared, with either your phone unlocked and a German SIM card, or you purchase an international data plan, so that you can just use your phone.
 It will likely be the most reliable method to find your way around.

 The German Autobahn is pretty straightforward as well; it’s like taking a road trip here in the states, with rest stops along the way.

 Driving in Germany and on the German autobahn is much like driving here at home.
 But, as with traveling in any country, just familiarize yourself with local rules and focus on adhering to them.
 Overall, it’s a really easy and convenient way to explore the country.

 Be Confident: the idea of driving in another country can be nerve-wracking, but in Germany, totally doable.